 *Unmetered bandwidth indicates that the speed of data transfer is not monitored, whereas unlimited bandwidth indicates that there is no limit (within reason) to the amount of data that can be transferred within a period of time, such as a month.

 While both Squarespace and GoDaddy are designed to give users an easy way of building a professional business website, GoDaddy is easier to use.
-This is because GoDaddy’s AI-powered interface is very intuitive and the platform requires almost no learning curve.
+GoDaddy’s artificial intelligence (AI)-powered interface is very intuitive, and the platform requires almost no learning curve.
 On the other hand, Squarespace has more customization capabilities, making it a better choice for those with some technical expertise and customization demands.

 Interested in learning more about what’s involved with creating a Squarespace site?
 Get the step-by-step details on how to build a website with Squarespace.

 GoDaddy’s website builder is powered by artificial intelligence (AI), and it shows.
 It’s not only very easy to use, requiring little to no learning curve, but it automatically connects relevant features and tools based on your business type.
 And unlike Squarespace, templates are interchangeable so you can always change out templates without losing any of your work.

 For example, a user who indicates that they are building a website for a restaurant will be given a list of features that they would likely be interested in, such as menus, an online reservation system, and the ability to accept online orders for delivery.
 If you decide you don’t love your chosen template, you can try other templates.